lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/TMA/OSS-Fails-to-Turn-On.rst

-.. _Title-of-Troubleshooting-Procedure-Critical-Step-1:
+.. _OSS-Fails-to-Turn-On-Procedure-Steps:

- 1. Go to Level 1 Machinery Room and bring a Philips screwdriver with you.
+ 1. Go to Level 1 Machinery Room and bring a Philips screwdriver located inside the OSS cabinet.
 The Machinery Room is in the left door in the picture below.

 .. figure:: ./_static/level-1.png
     :name: level 1

-2. The screens in the front panel of one or both of the chiller cabinets would display an alarm.
-On the top, the red band may say: **“STATUS: NOT ACKNOWLEDGED”** or **“STATUS: ALARM”**
+2. The screens in the front panel of one or both of the chiller cabinets display an alarm.
+On the top, the red band says: **“STATUS: NOT ACKNOWLEDGED”** or **“STATUS: ALARM”**

 .. figure:: ./_static/chiller_2.jpeg
     :name: chiller 2

 .. figure:: ./_static/alarm_menu.jpeg
     :name: alarm menu

 The large grey box on the cabinet's side (purple arrow) shows a blinking red light and an interlock in the screen.

 .. figure:: ./_static/grey_box_cabinets.jpeg